-When write flash button is clicked, then contents from the code file will be written to the flash memory.
+When write flash button is clicked, then contents from the code file with defined Check Sum (if selected) will be written to the flash memory.

 Note: See chapter 5.1 Memory Erase/Write Group for details on how to specify memory segment for writing.